bencsbalazs/XPFarm-orange_belt/packages/2021-05-14/README.md

 > As a user, I need to know wheather all element of the given array are numbers.

 - UAT1: The array contains only numbers?
+- UAT2: Is it an array?

 ## User story two

 > I have to know wheather all elements are smaller than the limit.

-- UAT2: The limit is a number?
+- UAT1: The limit is a number?
+- UAT2: Is all number smaller or equal with the limit?